uscensusbureau/data-course-ideas/courses/sample/README.md

 ## Summary

 This sample course will teach you how to use the Census Bureau's American FactFinder tool to gather population data for your state.
-You'll be able to see how many people live in your state and which counties and cities are the biggest.
+You'll be able to see how many people live in your state and which counties are the biggest.

 ---